HL7/fhir-shorthand/input/pagecontent/reference.md

 <pre><code>{decimal} {CodeSystem}<span class="optional">|{version string}</span>#{code} <span class="optional">"{display}"</span></code></pre>

 The first shorthand only applies if the units are expressed in [Unified Code for Units of Measure](http://unitsofmeasure.org/) (UCUM).
 As a side effect of using this grammar, the code system (`Quantity.system`) will be automatically set to the UCUM code system (`http://unitsofmeasure.org`).
-The second shorthand can be used when the units are not UCUM.
-Alternatively, the value and units can be assigned independently (see [Assignments with the Quantity Data Type](#assignments-with-the-quantity-data-type)).
+The second shorthand MAY be used when the units are not UCUM.
+Alternatively, the value and units MAY be assigned independently (see [Assignments with the Quantity Data Type](#assignments-with-the-quantity-data-type)).

 **Examples:**